Keshavii/MonoVerse_SocialMediaApp/README.md

 This platform enables users to share their **thoughts and music** in an authentic and distraction-free space.

-> Built as part of an academic DBMS project module.
+> Built as part of an academic DBMS project module

 ### 🎯 Project Goals